-I am an British trained Early Years Teacher, based internationally, currently Taiwan.
+I am an British trained Early Years Teacher, based internationally, currently Poland.
 Although trained in the Primary National Curriculum for England, my passion has always been Early Years.
 I discovered this early in my career, teaching Early Years in Egypt for two years.

 I have one daughter and she, alongside my need to get to grips with a totally different pedagogy, inspired me to complete a Masters in Childhood Studies and Early Years.
 This course was inspiring and involved an Action Research project where I put my theory into practice by building my own Early Years business in Vietnam.
 Here I educated both parents and children in the value of play as the most important vehicle for learning in the Early Years.
 I learnt a great deal on the importance of interactions with both children and their parents.